f-osss/Formula1Dataset/README.md

 make
 make run
 ```
+Uranium Authentication:
+Username: salamif
+Password: 7941056

 Note: the tables on Uranium are currently populated.
 You can however;

 ##Recreate the tables